 Pro Tips

-Hot or boiling water: To soak the porcini mushrooms, heat some water in the microwave until it’s steaming, or boil it in a tea kettle.
+➢Use hot or boiling water: To soak the porcini mushrooms, heat some water in the microwave until it's steaming, or boil it in a tea kettle.

-Refrigerator: Store in the fridge in an airtight container for up to 3 days.
+Refrigerator: Store in an airtight container in the fridge for up to 3 days.

 Freezer: I don't recommend freezing this pasta, especially since it contains heavy cream.

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

 Ingredients

-- ½ cup dried porcini mushrooms soaked in hot water
+- ½ cup dried porcini mushrooms soaked in hot water then chopped finely (Note 1)

 - 8 ounces medium pasta shells

-- 3 tablespoons extra virgin olive oil divided
+- 3 tablespoons extra virgin olive oil divided (2 tablespoons + 1 tablespoon)

 - 2 portobello mushrooms stems removed and chopped into small pieces